 - So we had our electrician drop the dryer plug about 6 inches so it would sit just under the back lip (the other plug got covered by the storage cabinet).
 They’re still very easy to access without moving the washer and dryer (the shelves aren’t screwed in, they just rest in the bracket, so you can pop them off and easily reach all of the hookups right behind the top of the washer & dryer).
 Here’s where can read more about this laundry room makeover.

 - I don’t have any great current shots of our thermostat placement, but in some of these pictures from before we moved in you can see how we had them put near corners of walls (as opposed to being smack dab in the middle of the wall, where we’d later want to hang art and would forever curse their existence).
-Upstairs we put it right outside the entrance to the master bedroom, giving us plenty of room for art on that wall.
+Upstairs we put it right outside the entrance to the main bedroom, giving us plenty of room for art on that wall.
 Note: these pictures are from before we swapped the stock ones out for our beloved Nest E Thermostats.

 - Downstairs the thermostat is near the light switch in the dining room (it’s the thing covered in blue tape below).
 Again, that placement left us plenty of uninterrupted wall space for art.